Ways to Love, Jean Rhys, Ford Madox Ford, Stella Bowen

 For accommodation in the heart of the moor together with all things ghostly, try Jamaica Inn.

 Du Maurier, Daphne.
-Invisible Cornwall, Penguin Books, 1978
+Vanishing Cornwall, Penguin Books, 1978

 Du Maurier, Daphne.
 Jamaica Inn, Virago Press, 2012